Why is exploration important / valuable? And how can students pursue multiple interests while at MIT? Consider these points of reference…

 How will this affect pre-health students?

-- For pre-health/pre-med students, keep in mind that medical schools traditionally require all of the SME GIRs and ask to see a student’s grades in those subjects.
+- For pre-health/pre-med students, keep in mind that medical schools traditionally require all of the science core GIRs and ask to see a student’s grades in those subjects.
 MIT draws a hard line with fall P/NR and medical schools know that they cannot see those grades.

 - Certain medical schools, however, may look less favorably on students who opt to take the science core GIRs on P/NR instead of grades.
 With that in mind, the pre-health advising community generally recommends that students not use their three P/NR slots.
 For more information, contact Career Advising & Professional Development.